How to Enjoy the Holidays With Hearing Loss

 Gold bauble with graphic of a family sitting around a dinner table sharing a meal.

 Strategically choose where to sit, based on your optimal hearing conditions.
-Whether it's at the end of a table for the best chance of accessing the conversation or a spot where you can view people's lips for lipreading, take charge of your seating.
-If you have an optimal seating position, make sure you sit there—people will be happy to swap seats if they understand the reason.
+As someone with single-sided deafness, sitting at the end of a rectangular table with my hearing ear facing the conversation gives me the best chance of accessing the discussion.
+Your optimal place may be different to mine, depending on your type of hearing loss and communication preferences.
+Maybe you prefer a round table, or a spot where you can view people's lips for lipreading.
+If you have an optimal seating position, make sure you sit there—grab the best seat!
+People are generally happy to swap seats if they understand the reason.
 If the event is a restaurant, it can be helpful to mention your needs at the time of booking and request a corner table or booth, where there is less background noise.

 5. Use Visual Cues